SPI (Serial Peripheral Interface)

 Dedicated Chip Select Lines

 A dedicated chip select line from master to each client is used to select the slave that the master wants to contact.
 In SPI, slaves are selected via hardware (CS is pulled physically low to enable communication with a particular slave).
+In I2C, on the contrary, each device has its own unique address.

 High GPIO Cost